instill-ai/instill.tech/CONTRIBUTING.md

 We adapt single framework structure to serve all our content enabled by the Next.js ability of serving web page with different strategy.
 Including static site generation, server-site generation and incremental static site generation.

+## General guideline for setting up project

+- Make sure you have up-to-date `Node.js` [^1]
+- Please install up-to-date `pnpm`[^2]
+- Install all the dependencies with `pnpm i`
+- When develop instill.tech at local environment, please create a `./env.local` file and then put into your GitHub personal toke here with this variable name `NEXT_PUBLIC_GITHUB_TOKEN=<your_github_personal_access_token>`
+- Start the development server with `pnpm dev`
+- You should build and lint the whole app before push to origin by `pnpm lint && pnpm build`

 ## General guidelines for Docs, Tutorials and Blog

 ### Folder structure